Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Otherwise, those pellets fly out in a tight clump.

-The wad might even still be in place when it impacts the target if you’re close enough.
-Different shotgun loads perform to varying degrees of fantastic or horrible for self-defense as do different gauges and bores.
+If you’re close enough, the wad might even still be in place when it impacts the target.
+Different shotgun loads, gauges, and bores perform to varying degrees of fantastic or horrible for self-defense.

 Know the distance at which you are most likely to be taking a shot in case of a home invasion.